Designaroni/designaroni/_posts/2016-11-06-return-local-ip-in-terminal.markdown

 ---
+layout: post
 title: View Localhost On Devices In Your Network
-date: 2016-11-06 12:00:00 Z
+date: 'Sun Nov 06 2016 06:00:00 GMT-0600 (CST)'
 categories:
   - terminal
 tags:
   - terminal
   - code
   - automation
-layout: post
 subtitle: Connect To Localhost Within Your Network
-leadImage: "/assets/View_Localhost_On_Devices_In_Your_Network_26_9.jpg"
+leadImage: /assets/View_Localhost_On_Devices_In_Your_Network_26_9.jpg
 leadImageAlt: Connect To Localhost Within Your Network
-forwardSlash: "/"
+forwardSlash: /
+published: true
 ---

-# Quick tip of the day
+> Front End Pro Tip:

+# View Localhost On Devices In Your Network

 Often when I am working on `localhost` I want to test my work on other devices within my network.
 I typically would run `ifconfig` in the __terminal__ and peer through the lines of returned text for the the word `broadcast` then use the IP address from that line.
 Wanting an easier solution I put together the following shell script.